FrilledShark/flaskCAP/README.md

 # flaskCCAP server

-[CCAP](https://github.com/lane-c-wagner/ccap) implementation in Python Flask.
+[openCAP](https://github.com/opencap/protocol) implementation in Python Flask.

-Note: flaskCCAP breaks the CCAP specs by allowing updates with POST /ccap/address for all aliases.
-Discussed in: https://github.com/lane-c-wagner/ccap/issues/2.
+Note: flaskCAP breaks the protocol specs by allowing updates with POST /ccap/address for all aliases.
+Discussed in: https://github.com/opencap/protocol/issues/2.
 This breaks the Nano specific protocol.

 This server allows multi domain redirection.
 This means it is possible to redirect domains to one server and letting the server handle the request.
 To setup the domains, run domain.py and configure tls/ssl certificates and redirect requests to the server with the domain passed in the host header.